VladimirKalachikhin/inetAIS/README.md

 Configure your device/software to receive NMEA 0183 from host (may be localhost?) and port (3800 by default) as you set in *params.php*.
 No need for special configuration to receive data in the [gpsdPROXY](https://github.com/VladimirKalachikhin/gpsdPROXY).

+## Demo
+There are several [ready-to-use images available](https://github.com/VladimirKalachikhin/GaladrielMap-Demo-image/) that include the inetAIS.

 ## Support
 [Forum](https://github.com/VladimirKalachikhin/Galadriel-map/discussions)